 - Start with the codons containing fewer types of nucleotides, e.g. UUU, AAA, CCG, etc

 - Work collaboratively

-Then teacher may put students in small groups and assign only two nucleotides to each group.
-Teacher may assign same two nucleotides to two groups to compare results.
-A big blank genetic code table may be used for whole class sharing and discussion.
+Then the teacher may put students in small groups and assign only two nucleotides to each group.
+The teacher may assign the same two nucleotides to two groups to compare results.
+A big blank genetic code table may be used for whole-class sharing and discussion.
 Deciphering genetic code can be intensive and exhausting.
-Teacher may let students work for 10 minutes and then have them share their results on the blank genetic code table.
+The teacher may let students work for 10 minutes and then have them share their results on the blank genetic code table.
 It is very important for them to articulate the evidence and how it determines the code.
-When students come up with different amino acids for a codon, it will be great moment for a discussion.
+When students come up with different amino acids for a codon, it will be a great moment for a discussion.
 When students learn for each other through class sharing and discussion, let them work for another 10 min.

-Teacher may add start codon "AUG" into a mRNA and let students to translate the sequence, or discuss degeneracy of the genetic code based on students' results.
+Teacher may add start codon "AUG" into an mRNA and let students translate the sequence, or discuss degeneracy of the genetic code based on students' results.

 CREDITS & REFERENCES